 Microbial metabolites that included bile acids, free amino acids, and SCFA were quantified in fecal samples collected at weeks 2 and 6.
 Liquid chromatography mass spectrometry (LC-MS)-based targeted analysis was performed to estimate the metabolite concentrations in the samples (51).

-2.4 Statistical Analyses
+2.4 Statistical analyses

 Shannon diversity index was used to assess the alpha diversity in the samples at OTU level.
 This index can range from zero, which corresponds to having a single class (i.e., a single OTU) in the sample, to ln(k) with k equally distributed OTUs.
 The larger the values of the index, therefore, represent microbial communities with greater number of and more equally distributed classes of OTUs.
 The estimates were presented as means +/- standard error of the means (SEM).
 Multivariable analysis of variance (ANOVA) was used to estimate the effects of genotype, diet and aging, followed by multiple comparison with false discovery rate (FDR) adjustment for the p-values.
 Principal components analysis (PCA) was utilized to investigate the bacterial composition of the samples at different taxonomic levels.
-PCA is a linear transformation that projects the data from the original n-dimensional, correlated space (here, each taxonomic unit was viewed as a dimension) onto a new, orthogonal n-dimensional space such that the first principal component (PC1) will be in the direction that explains most of variability in the data, while the second (PC2) - the second most and orthogonal to PC1, and so on.
+PCA is a linear transformation that projects the data from the original n-dimensional, correlated space (here, each taxonomic unit was viewed as a dimension) onto a new, orthogonal n-dimensional space such that the first principal component (PC1) will be in the direction that explains most of variability in the data, while the second (PC2) - the second most and orthogonal to PC1, and so on2. , and so on.
 The results of the PCA analysis were visualized with biplots by plotting the data against the first two principal components and color-coding the points for genotype, diet or DSS challenge.
 Simultaneously, the biplots displayed the direction and the magnitude of the original axes (i.e., individual taxonomic units).
 To assess the predictive power of PCA, multinomial regression on group labels (corresponding to taxonomic units) vs. principal components was performed.

 Heatmaps were used to visualize concentrations of metabolites in the samples.
-The group mean differences were estimated and tested using analysis of variance (ANOVA) for each metabolite individually and shown as boxplots with bars and stars indicating statistically significance between different groups.
+The group mean differences were estimated and tested using analysis of variance (ANOVA) for each metabolite individually and shown as boxplots with bars and stars indicating statistical significance between different groups.

 3 Results